Skip to content

 Conclusion: The Hour That Extends Your Life

 About the Author: Prof. Dr. med.
 Thomas Kälicke is a specialist in surgery, orthopedics, and trauma surgery with additional qualifications in special trauma surgery, hand surgery, and physical therapy.
-In early 2011, he became chief physician at GFO Kliniken Bonn at the age of 38.
-Since 2025, he has also been chief physician of general surgery at CURA Hospital in Bad Honnef.
-In addition to his clinical work, he has been advising and supporting people for many years who want to change their lifestyle and stay healthy long-term.
+In early 2011, he became chief physician at the GFO Clinics Bonn at the age of 38.
+Since 2025, he has also been the chief physician of general surgery at CURA Hospital in Bad Honnef.
+In addition to his clinical work, he has been advising and supporting people who want to change their lifestyle and stay healthy long-term for many years.
 As a sought-after speaker, he conveys scientifically sound insights into longevity in an understandable and practical way.
+He is the author of the book “LNGVTY – LÄNGER – BESSER – LEBEN.”

 This article is a machine translation of the original German version of FITBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@fitbook.de.